 MINISTRY OF CORPORATE AFFAIRS

-And, whereas, the proviso thereof further provides that only such proceedings relating to the winding up of companies shall be transferred to the Tribunal that are at a stage as may be prescribed by the Central Government;
+And, whereas, the proviso to the said clause (c) provides that only such proceedings relating to the winding up of companies shall be transferred to the Tribunal that are at a stage as may be prescribed by the Central Government;

 Now, therefore, in exercise of the powers conferred by sub-section (1) of section 470 of the Companies Act, 2013 (18 of 2013), the Central Government hereby makes the following Order to remove the above said difficulties, namely:-

-1. Short title and commencement.- (1) This Order may be called the Companies (Removal of Difficulties) Fourth Order, 2016.
+1. Short title and commencement.- (1) This Order may be called the Companies (Removal of Difficulties) Order, 2017.